The man behind Water Street breaks down Gasworx

 A park, three buildings and a lot of work underground

+Right now, three new buildings and a park sit at the center of the current phase of Gasworx.
 When you walk the site, it feels like everything is moving forward at the same pace.
-The buildings are being constructed side by side, and the one-acre park is taking shape in the middle, much like a shared backyard.
+The buildings are being built side by side, and the one-acre park will soon take shape in the middle like a shared backyard.

 “The park is a really critical part of Gasworx,” Nozar says.
-The team wants the buildings and the park to open together so the space feels active from day one.
+The team wants the buildings and the park to open together so the space feels active from day one.”

 • The Luisa honors Luisa Capetillo, the only recorded female lector in Ybor’s cigar factories.